AdityA-MinZ/SentinalShield/README.md

 docker compose up -d --build
 ```

-Check the containers:
+Check that the containers are running:

 ```bash
 docker compose ps
 ```

-The normal setup uses these ports:
+The ports used are:

-- `3000` - Juice Shop directly
+- `3000` - Juice Shop directly (bypasses SentinelShield)
 - `8080` - Juice Shop through SentinelShield

-Open the protected application here:
+Open the protected app here:

 ```text
 http://localhost:8080
 ```

-Opening `http://localhost:3000` bypasses SentinelShield and accesses Juice Shop directly.

-## Deploying to Render
+## Deploy it to Render

-Juice Shop and Sentinel Shield are two separate apps, so they need two separate
+Juice Shop and SentinelShield are two different apps, so they need two separate services on Render.
+Do not try to run both from one service with two start commands.

-Render services.
-Sentinel Shield is the proxy in front, and Juice Shop runs
-behind it.
-Ideally Juice Shop would be a private service (no public URL), but
-private services are not available on Render's free plan, so on a free plan
-Juice Shop is also a public web service.
+The layout looks like this:

 ```text
 Client